karlhulme/dsengi/README.md

 These collections will be stored (by default) using the __central_ partition key.
-This may simplify access but be aware that this collection will be subject to the maximum size (document count and data volume) and throughput of a partition supported by the database.
+This may simplify access but be aware that this collection will be subject to the maximum size (document count and data volume) and throughput of a physical partition supported by the database.

 ## Cosmos Setup